YorkEarwaker/FindingThingsOut/nn/snn-sb/nest_intro/README.md

 NEST JupiterLab option?

+Does not appear to be a VS Code option.

 try conda python env?
 Probably not possible due to lack of MS Win binary.
 * conda install -c conda-forge nest
 * conda install -c conda-forge pynest